rengetsu/TechNet/README.md

 # TechNet
+TechNet - online store system template for selling computer parts with payments and sample database.
-TechNet - API and e-commerce store using Angular, .NET Core and Stripe for payment processing.
+Project includes API and e-commerce store created using Angular, .NET Core and Stripe for payment processing.
+This is an open source project created for educational purposes, feel free to use it as a template for an online store.

 ## Used NuGet packages
 * **Microsoft.EntityFrameworkCore.Sqlite** (6.0.6)